ArduPilot/ardupilot_wiki/common/source/docs/common-paramosd.rst

 To set OSD6 parameter2 to FLTMODE1 using respective mnemonics, type :code:`osd param-set 6 2 FLTMODE1 FLIGHT_MODE`

-To set OSD5 parameter2 to LIM_ROLL_CD, limiting range from 2000 - 6000 with increments of 100, type :code:`osd param-set 5 2 LIM_ROLL_CD 2000 6000 100`
+To set OSD5 parameter2 to ROLL_LIMIT_DEG, limiting range from 20 - 60 with increments of 1 degree, type :code:`osd param-set 5 2 ROLL_LIMIT_DEG 20 60 10

 To show what OSD6 parameter2 is set to, type :code:`osd param-show 6 2`